dansanderson/c-autotools-template-small/README.md

 formalized statement of module dependencies entirely.
 A program must list every module in its dependency tree as as source, even if the `main()` source file for the program only refers to one or two.
 Each test suite must also list immediate dependencies as mocks.
-Overall that's not too bad, and you can use Automake variables (similar to Makefile variables) to reduce the amount of text involved.
+Overall that's not too bad in terms of module abstraction leakage or redundant information.

+It feels like this could be more concise. `makemake.py` pares it down to a short list of module dependencies.
+As far as I can tell, Automake doesn't offer all of the same macro-like features that a plain Makefile does, so we can't template this within `Makefile.am` alone.
+If there's a better way, let me know.

 Feedback is welcome!
 If you have ideas for how this can be improved, fixed, or made more generally useful, please [file an